Use of hydrogen fuel cells for data center backup power

 What is a hydrogen fuel cell?

-For backup generators, polymer electrolyte membrane (PEM) fuel cells, also known as proton exchange membrane fuel cells, are often a power source.
+For generators, polymer electrolyte membrane (PEM) fuel cells, also known as proton exchange membrane fuel cells, are often a power source.
 Phosphoric acid fuel cells can also support stationary power generation.

-Benefits of hydrogen fuel cells
+Advantages of hydrogen fuel cells

 Hydrogen fuel cell benefits include efficiency, quiet operation and environmental friendliness, as well as flexibility, reliability and scalability.